Dpdl-io/DpdlEngine/doc/DpdlAINerd.md

 ```

-As you see Dpdl allows a very flexible way to generate and execute code via AI
+As you see Dpdl allows a very flexible way to dynamically generate and execute code via AI

 ### How to execute